GjjvdBurg/PyGenSVM/docs/cls_gridsearch.rst

    was needed to benefit from the fast low-level C implementation of grid search in the GenSVM library.

+   :param param_grid: If a string, it must be either 'tiny', 'small', or 'full' to load the
+                      predefined parameter grids (see the functions :func:`load_grid_tiny`, :func:`load_grid_small`, and :func:`load_grid_full`).

-   :param param_grid: Dictionary of parameter names (strings) as keys and lists of parameter
-                      settings to evaluate as values, or a list of such dicts.
+                      Otherwise, a dictionary of parameter names (strings) as keys and lists of parameter settings to evaluate as values, or a list of such dicts.
                       The GenSVM model will be evaluated at all combinations of the parameters.
-   :type param_grid: dict or list of dicts
+   :type param_grid: string, dict, or list of dicts
    :param scoring: A single string (see :ref:`scoring_parameter`) or a callable (see
                    :ref:`scoring`) to evaluate the predictions on the test set.